Crius90/Maze-in-Unity/README.md

 - -> RoomFitTries: How often the loop tries to create rooms (the higher the number the slower the computation)
 - -> RoomSizeMin: Minimum number of gridCells the rooms have to be
-- -> RoomSizeMax: Maximum number of gridCells the rooms have to be
+- -> RoomSizeMax: Maximum number of gridCells the rooms have to be Make sure to use Recursive Backtracker here.
+Aldous Broder runs into Exceptions with rooms.